 There are no state-run health facilities in the villages.
 The available clinics often do not know how to provide culturally informed care tailored to the needs of indigenous women.
 This is compounded by the low levels of education in the communities; many Wayuu never went to a school and cannot read or write.
 The resulting language and cultural barrier means that many Wayuu women are less inclined to seek timely medical help during pregnancy.

 By training local midwives, Malteser International is helping to provide the skilled care indigenous women in Colombia need to give birth safely.

 Juanita was one of 20 Wayuu midwives to receive training to treat basic problems, recognize warning signs of a complicated pregnancy, and refer risky cases to a skilled medical practitioner.
 The training included knowledge exchange with health practitioners, gynecologists, and pediatricians from Malteser International’s partner institutions as well as practical experience in the Anashiwaya Clinic in Riohacha where the midwives gained an insight into conventional methods of child delivery.

 The culturally sensitive approach to the training meant that the aim was not to re-educate the midwives’ along western lines, but rather to expand their traditional knowledge.

 “It was important to build trust with the traditional midwives,” said Medoza.
 “They have continued to be a reliable link to the local women.”

 Juanita is grateful to Malteser International and its partners for facilitating the trainings that have taught her new skills.
 “Sometimes in the past, the babies died in my hands,” she said.
 “Now I have much more experience thanks to Malteser International.
 We learned about the importance of handwashing and hygienic methods of cutting the umbilical cord.
 We have been trained, we have practiced and now we understand.”

-This Christmas, your gift can help save lives in childbirth.
+Your donation can help save lives in childbirth.